 Sir Alfred Hitchcock wanted to make this movie so much that he deferred his standard $250,000 salary in lieu of 60% of the movie's gross.
 Paramount Pictures, believing that this movie would do poorly at the box-office, agreed.
 His personal earnings from this movie exceeded $15 million.
 Adjusted for inflation, that amount would be just over $120 million in 2016 dollars.

-When Norman discovers the body of Marion Crane, he shouts, "Mother!
+When Norman first realizes there has been a murder, he shouts, "Mother!
 Oh God!
 God!
 Blood!
 Blood!"
 Sir Alfred Hitchcock had the bass frequencies removed from Anthony Perkins' voice to make him sound more like a frightened teenager.

 After this movie's release, Sir Alfred Hitchcock received an angry letter from the father of a girl who refused to have a bath after seeing Diabolique (1955), and now refused to shower after seeing this movie.
 Hitchcock sent a note back simply saying, "Send her to the dry cleaners."